Wine Laws & Systems

 Many places have systems for regulating agricultural origin — from France to South Africa to New Zealand.
 Here are some examples:

-In addition to the appellation system, some countries have classifications for specific estates/chateaus or vineyards.
+In addition to the appellation system, some countries have classifications for specific estates/chateaux or vineyards.
 These also determine pricing structures.
 Here are some wine regions that commonly have estate classifications:

 Beyond the appellation classifications listed above, most regions have additional layers designated by age — with higher classifications indicating longer times in the barrel.
 Depending on the region, there may be several levels, each with its own requirement.